kghanem-dev/personal-expense-tracker/README.md

 # Personal Expense Tracker

 A beginner-friendly Python CLI app to track your personal expenses by category.
-Easily add, list, filter, and summarize expenses — all with persistent data storage using JSON.
+Easily add, list, filter, and summarize expenses.
+All with persistent data storage using JSON.

 ## Features